CCBDA-UPC/Cloud-Computing-QuickStart/Quick-Start-AWS.md

 ![aws07](./img/aws07.png "Running")

-Once it is created it can be accesses using AWS CLI:
+Once it is created it can be accessed using AWS CLI:

 ```